 Wonderous Item, very rare

 This tiny drawstring bag made of thin yellow leather is full of jelly beans and never runs out.
-These were handed out to the Jelly Queen’s Keen, emissaries and other promising individuals.
+These were handed out to the Jelly Queen’s Keen, promising individuals that served as her emissaries.
 The bag offers a number of random flavors that are all common and tasty.
 It refills over time, but only when closed.
 Thus it can be emptied to “prove” that it is ordinary if need be.

 Tasty.
 The beans from this bag taste great, offering a freshness to their flavor that ordinary beans lack.

 There are two curses on this item.
 One as part of the item’s intended use, the other as an effect of the Jelly Bean Queen’s fall.